Soleidae

 The true soles are a family, Soleidae, of flatfishes.
-It includes saltwater and brackish water species in the East Atlantic, Indian Ocean, and West and Central Pacific Ocean.
+It includes saltwater and brackish water species in the East Atlantic, Indian Ocean, West and Central Pacific Ocean, and the Mediterranean sea.
 Freshwater species are found in Africa, southern Asia, New Guinea, and Australia.
+Many soles are important food species: the common sole, Solea solea, is popular in northern Europe and the Mediterranean.

+Taxonomy

 In the past, soles of the Americas (both fresh and salt water) were included in this family, but they have been separated to their own family, the American soles (Achiridae).
 The only true sole remaining in that region is Aseraggodes herrei of the Galápagos and Cocos Island.

+Classification

+The following genera are placed in this family: